ipavl/blackjack/README.md

 **Screenshot:** http://i.imgur.com/pqlYv.png

 A blackjack game in C#.
-I'd say it probably took about an hour to get to the point it is now (the odd bug, no "Split," but the rest appears to work fine).
 The game currently handles Hits and Stands, as well as simulating the dealer's hand if the dealer's score is <17.
 Win/Lose checks are in place.
 The player can only have a total of 9 cards, or else they lose.
 I'm still working on making the UI better looking instead of solid green for the score/option panels.

 CREDITS